← Back to Journal

 3

-You need deep customization
+You need deep customisation

 Custom nodes, npm packages, LangChain chains, and programmatic control over every aspect of the workflow.